-Prerequisite: COUN 501, 670, Completion of a minimum of 24 graduate credits) and Permission of department The purpose of this course is to provide students with highly sup The purpose of this course is to provide students with highly supervised counseling experiences.
+Prerequisite: COUN 501, 670, Completion of a minimum of 24 graduate credits) and Permission of department The purpose of this course is to provide students with highly supervised counseling experiences.
 Students will establish counseling relationships with appropriate clients, develop and implement counseling interventions and work within the structure of a counseling site.
 Students are required to participate in a practicum placement experience specific to their counseling program specialization and complete a minimum of 120 hours.
 The practicum placement will be approved and supervised by the college.
 Field visitations as well as individual supervision and group consultation will be integral parts of this practicum experience.
 COUN 693/Internship (One Term) or COUN 694/695 (Two Terms) 6 cr.

 Prerequisite: COUN 675, 690 and Permission of department The purpose of this course is to provide students with an intensive, supervised on-the-job counseling experience specific to students' counselor education program specialization and totaling a minimum of 600 hours.
 Emphasis will be upon analyzing and strengthening the application of counseling skills, maximizing utilization of community resources and facilities, and identifying and developing the consultation skills needed to negotiate professional counseling and administrative systems.
 Internship placements will be approved and consulted by the college.
 Advanced-level, weekly individual supervision sessions and participation in internship classes are required components of this internship experience.

 COUN 697/Independent Study in Counseling

-1-3 cr.
+-3 cr

 Prerequisites: COUN 501 and permission of department An in-depth exploration of a topic within a specific area of the discipline involving supervised reading, research, and regular conferences with the faculty adviser.

 COUN 698/Department Project in Counseling

 1-6 cr.

 Prerequisites: COUN 501 and permission of department Provides opportunities for in-depth study in an area of interest to the student and/or participation in an activity related to counseling and personnel services.
-COUN 700/Comprehensive Examination: Counseling Prerequisite: Permission of department Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
+COUN 700/Comprehensive Examination: Counseling $\label{eq:prerequisite:Permission} \textbf{Prerequisite:} \ \textbf{Permission} \ \textbf{of} \ \textbf{department}$ Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
 See the Department of Counselor Education's Student Manual for details.
 CURR 514/Curriculum Theory and Practice 3 cr.